vippsas/vipps-woocommerce/README.md

 See the [getting started](https://developer.vippsmobilepay.com/docs/) guide for details about how to get started using the test environment.

 Vipps MobilePay does not offer test accounts for regular users of the plugin, but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
-You can then refund or cancel the purchase afterwards.
+You can then refund or cancel the purchase afterward.

 ### Why do I have to capture payments for physical products manually?